Patient Gardener + Member?

 - Ensure the wood ash is from untreated, non-toxic wood.
 Avoid ash from plywood, treated wood, or painted wood, as these materials contain harmful chemicals.

-- Allow the ash to cool completely before handling it to avoid burns and fire hazards.
+- Allow the ash to cool completely before handling it to avoid burns and fire hazards, as well as the obvious damage it would cause to your plants.

 - Store wood ash in a covered metal container to prevent it from becoming wet or blowing away.